Kirche am Hohenzollernplatz: Furnishings

 Considerable offertories from parishioners enabled the purchase of a new organ of 60 registers, built by E. Kemper & Sohn and installed after 1965, which required the removal of the second western loft gallery of seats.

 Congregation today

 On 1 April 1946 the northern section of the parish of the Wilmersdorf Congregation was constituted as today's Congregation at Hohenzollernplatz (Kirchengemeinde am Hohenzollernplatz), thus becoming the proprietor of the ruined church.
 Since 1987, the church also houses exhibitions of contemporary art, two of which take place annually.
 Art plays a significant role among the local congregation, to the extent that services frequently address art in their theme.
 In 1991, the organ builder Sauer reintonated the Kemper organ, which is regularly used in services as well as in concert performances.
 Since November 2008, each Saturday at 12.00 midday, the "NoonSong", a 30 minute-long liturgy sung by the professional vocal ensemble Sirventes Berlin, attracts hundreds of listeners.

 Trivia

-The church is nicknamed "God's power house" ("Kraftwerk Gottes") by the Berlin inhabitants due to its appearance.
+The church is nicknamed "God's power station" ("Kraftwerk Gottes") by the Berlin inhabitants due to its appearance.